-It was my post birthday celebration and we set out for a beach escapade in Armada Beach Resort in the island of Magalawa in Palauig, Zambales.
+It was my post-birthday celebration and we set out for a beach escapade in Armada Beach Resort on the island of Magalawa in Palauig, Zambales.
 But typhoon Odette abruptly changed our plan.
 We were on our way to Subic Bay when Grace, the owner of the resort called us not to go to the island because the beach had gone dirty with seaweeds and branches of trees swarming the shore.
 My hubby hastily decided to proceed to DFarm and Park in Masinloc, still in the province of Zambales to continue our family getaway.

 By exploring Anawangin Cove on foot, we appreciated its charm and discovered why it was flocked by a large assembly of campers.
 But since we were after a relaxed atmosphere, less crowd and more breathtaking views, we chose Nagsasa Cove to spend a camping getaway.
 This is my first time to camp with my family so I want it to be special and memorable.